Parsaloi/gcp-cloud-journey/README.md

 ## Introduction

-Navigating the landscape of Cloud Computing and Cloud-native Architectures is a continous exciting journey using Cloud Platforms such as the GCP, OCI, AWS.
+Navigating the landscape of Cloud Computing and Cloud-native Architectures is a continous exciting journey using Cloud Platforms such as the GCP, OCI, AWS, & more...
 Learning Kuberenets concepts from the Kubernetes docs <https://kubernetes.io/> has been a beautiful experince thus far.

 > Brendan Burns(2022) inspired me with his words "...we dig into how central collaboration is to this innovation..." on his *2022* LinkedIn post: